thenexthub/Codira/docs/SIL/Instructions.md

 is the case, e.g. for conditionally initialized objects.

-The optional `lexical` attribute specifies that the operand corresponds to a local variable with a lexical lifetime in the Swift source, so special care must be taken when hoisting `destroy_addr`s.
+The optional `lexical` attribute specifies that the operand corresponds to a local variable with a lexical lifetime in the Codira source, so special care must be taken when hoisting `destroy_addr`s.
 Compare to the `var_decl` attribute.
 See [Variable Lifetimes](Ownership.md#variable-lifetimes).

-The optional `var_decl` attribute specifies that the storage corresponds to a local variable in the Swift source.
+The optional `var_decl` attribute specifies that the storage corresponds to a local variable in the Codira source.

 The optional `moveable_value_debuginfo` attribute specifies that when emitting debug info, the code generator can not assume that the value in